 How To Take Screenshots From Command Line Using “Scrot” In Linux

 Without further ado, I gave it a try.
 I must admit that it is one of the useful CLI utilities.
-I dug a little bit and learned some quick tricks to take screenshots from command line using scrot.
+I dug a little bit deeper and learned some quick tricks to take screenshots from command line using scrot.
 In this tutorial, I will show how to install and use scrot in Unix-like operating systems.

 Take Screenshots From Command Line Using Scrot In Linux